-If you’re unsure where to start, here are a few initiatives to consider:
+If you’re unsure where to start, here are a few company initiatives to consider:

 With fitness trackers and other wearables, people can now track how long and how well they’re sleeping every night.
 Set a sleep goal for employees and have them track their sleep over a period of time to earn rewards like gift cards, merchandise or PTO.
 Employees will feel better and they’ll love telling people they have “sleep goals” for work.

 We could all benefit from more kindness in the world these days; not only at work but throughout our daily lives.
 In a recent poll, 76 percent of respondents said the world is a less kind place than it was 10 to 20 years ago.
-One way to bring more kindness, respect, and empathy into the workplace is with a kindness initiative.
+One way to bring more kindness, respect, and empathy into the workplace is with a company initiative focused in kindness.

 It should include the following components: